 “I have never in my life seen so many good pictures taken of me!!!
 Marc, how do you do it????
 Damned if I know how to choose.” —Jo Sanders, Personal Historian.

 My goal in photography is to create impact that is felt, not just seen.
-When the camera settings are right, it’s all a matter of connecting with the subject on a deep and genuine level.
+Once the camera settings are correct, I concentrate on identifying with the subject on a deep and genuine level.
+Composition and timing are then more a matter of intuition than thought.
 In post-production, skilled use of Adobe Lightroom and Photoshop bring out the best aspects of an image while minimizing flaws and distractions.

 (Only primary examples are listed below.
 For more examples, click the categories in the left column.)